 A roommate with a similar major could potentially give you both a living partner and a study buddy.
 On the other hand, rooming with someone in another program might broaden your experiences at CSU.

 When living with someone new, it’s always best to discuss ground rules ahead of time to limit stress and confrontation.
-Residence Life at CSU has created a roommate agreement guide to help you decide what subjects are most important to talk over.
+Our Housing & Dining Services office has created a roommate agreement guide to help you decide what subjects you should talk over.

 When filling out your housing application you’ll notice a lifestyle questionnaire section.
-This questionnaire helps us place you with a compatible roommate without extra work on your end.
+This questionnaire helps us place you with a compatible roommate who appears to be a good match.

 Simply fill out the questionnaire and Housing & Dining Services staff will use the information to match you to a roommate with similar preferences.
 CSU assigns roommates a few weeks prior to move-in to give you as much time as possible to find a compatible roommate yourself.
 You can expect your roommate assignment in mid-July for Fall assignments and in early-January for the Spring.

 #2: List a name and CSUID#

 If you already know a future Ram that you think will make a great roommate, you have the option of placing their name and CSUID# on your housing application.
 If you both list each other on your application, apply at similar times, and are assigned to the same hall or Residential Learning Community, we will do our best to match you as future roommates.

 Roomsync is the official CSU roommate matching app and is available from mid-March until July of each year.
 The app allows you to match and chat with other admitted students in the same hall or Residential Learning Community who are also looking for a roommate.
 An invitation to join Roomsync will be sent to you a few days after you receive your housing assignment.

 Other ways to connect